 Most deckings or patios are relatively close to your home, which can come in handy.
 Whichever one you choose depends on personal preferences.
 Patios and paved areas are sturdy and fireproof, making them ideal for barbeques.
 Wooden deckings aren’t fireproof, true, but they don’t get as hot under the sun and some people prefer how they look.

 If you’re planning on sitting outside, you should have a shaded area to protect you from the sun.
 Trees are a natural shade, but there are plenty of options for gardens without trees or other natural sources of shade.

-The simplest option is erecting a shade umbrella, which can slot into some furniture and block out the sun.
+The simplest option is erecting a shade umbrella, which can slot into some furniture and decor areas to block out the sun.
 However, an umbrella might not be big enough for everyone, and there’s always the risk of them getting caught out by the wind.